froghollow/simple-s3-browser/README.md

     ![Alt text](SimpleS3.20231130-081150.png))

-## Note
+## Notes
-- SIMPLE S3 Browser is intended to support Dev and Test operations involving a limited set of files.  (i.e., dozens, maybe hundreds, not thousands).
+- **SIMPLE S3 Browser for Jupyter** is intended to support Dev and Test operations involving a limited set of files.  (i.e., dozens, maybe hundreds, not thousands).
 If you find the GUI bogging down retreiving big object lists, specify a more limited subfolder in your Bucket Dictionary.
 Or, you can script your lotsa files use case with the provided [python/batch_simple_2311.py](./python/batch_simple_2311.py) module.

+- This project is not affiliated with [S3 Browser - Amazon S3 Client for Windows](https://s3browser.com/).
+S3 Browser is a freeware Windows client that has many good features, but authentication is based on IAM User accounts, with authorization via S3 ACLs and Bucket Policies.
+Our goal to to instead utilize an 'Assume Role' approach to sharing resources.

+- See [AWS Cross-Account Resource Sharing](https://github.com/froghollow/aws-cross-account-sharing) for further details on how to configure IAM Roles and Policies in order to make a Shared Account's resources accessible to a Trusted Account.